 Unlike other plants on this list, you might have to deal with pests when growing cilantro.
 For example, cilantro is affected by aphids, armyworms, and cutworms.
-So make sure to consult a pest control expert in your area for advice on the most appropriate pest control method.
+So, make sure to consult a pest control expert in your area for advice on the most appropriate pest control method.

 5. Aloe Vera

 This cactus plant is a must-have for homemade skincare.
-It is a miracle worker that helps in soothing inflamed skins and promoting fast healing of wounds.
+It is a miracle worker that helps in soothing inflamed skin and promoting fast healing of wounds.
 It is also packed with minerals for hydrating, moisturizing and renewing skin cells.

 However, be careful not to over-use aloe vera because, ironically, it can lead to dry skin.

 You don’t need a green thumb to grow this succulent.
 Aloe Vera is a low-maintenance plant that does well in warm climates and with plenty of sunlight.
 It doesn’t need frequent watering- watering weekly or bi-monthly is enough.
 It can also be planted in pots inside homes.